 Each member brings a wealth of knowledge and skills in providing advice on key issues for Aboriginal and Torres Strait Islander peoples and communities.
-Panel members contribute a diverse range of views to help build our relationships with Indigenous communities.
+Panel members contribute a diverse range of views to help build our relationships with Aboriginal and Torres Strait Islander communities.
 The panel also provides important advice about cultural protocols, Eora journey projects and our reconciliation action plan.

-Inclusion (Disability) Advisory Panel
+Inclusion (disability) Advisory Panel

-The City of Sydney's Inclusion (Disability) Advisory Panel provides strategic, expert and impartial advice to us on our policies, strategies and plans to advance the inclusion of people with disability.
-As part of its role, the panel monitors and provides advice on the implementation of our Inclusion (disability) action plan 2021-2025.
+The City of Sydney's Inclusion (disability) Advisory Panel provides strategic, expert and impartial advice to us on our policies, strategies and plans to advance the inclusion of people with disability.
+As part of its role, the panel monitors and provides advice on the implementation of our Inclusion (disability) action plan 2025-2029.

-Established in 2012, the panel reflects the diversity of the disability sector and members were chosen for their expertise in areas such as inclusion and accessibility, government policy and strategy development, planning and design and disability-related legislation.
+Established in 2012, the panel reflects the diversity of the disability sector and members were chosen to represent a range of diverse disabilities and to provide expertise in areas such as inclusion and accessibility, government policy and strategy development, planning and design and disability-related legislation.
 They advise us on a wide range issues relevant to people with disability, including access to mental health services, legislative reform, housing, transport, employment, advocacy, arts, culture and events, media and communication.